Looking for work can be a full-time job. So why not work with a staffing agency and let them do some of the heavy lifting?

 If you’ve been successful in garnering interviews, keep your recruiter informed.
 They may have contacts at the company who could help you land the role.

-The right agency can work wonders.
-But you have to stay on top of the search process too — including regular contact with your recruiters.
+The right agency can work wonders, and understanding how staffing agencies work will help you in your search.
+But you have to stay on top of the job search process too — including regular contact with your recruiters.
 While the staffing agency will notify you when a potential job becomes available, it's acceptable to check in with your contact once every week or two.

 Robert Half gives you the opportunity to search jobs by your field and location.
 Start searching for a job that’s right for you.